Lord Mountbatten: Marriage and sexual relationships

 Mountbatten was married on 18 July 1922 to Edwina Cynthia Annette Ashley, daughter of Wilfred William Ashley, later 1st Baron Mount Temple, himself a grandson of Anthony Ashley-Cooper, 7th Earl of Shaftesbury.
 She was the favourite granddaughter of the Edwardian magnate Sir Ernest Cassel and the principal heir to his fortune.
 The couple spent heavily on households, luxuries, and entertainment.
-There followed a honeymoon tour of European royal courts and North America which included a visit to Niagara Falls (because "all honeymooners went there").
-During their honeymoon in California, the newlyweds starred in a silent home movie by Charlie Chaplin called Nice And Friendly, which was not shown in cinemas.
+Their honeymoon included a tour of European royal courts and North America, with a visit to Niagara Falls (because "all honeymooners went there").
+During their stay in California, the newlyweds appeared in a silent home movie by Charlie Chaplin, called Nice And Friendly, which was not shown in cinemas.

-Mountbatten admitted: "Edwina and I spent all our married lives getting into other people's beds."
-He maintained an affair for several years with Yola Letellier, the wife of Henri Letellier, publisher of Le Journal and mayor of Deauville (1925–28).
+Mountbatten later admitted: "Edwina and I spent all our married lives getting into other people's beds."
+He maintained an affair for several years with Yola Letellier, the wife of Henri Letellier, publisher of Le Journal and mayor of Deauville (1925–1928).
 Yola Letellier's life story was the inspiration for Colette's novel Gigi.

-After Edwina died in 1960, Mountbatten was involved in relationships with young women, according to his daughter Patricia, his secretary John Barratt, his valet Bill Evans, and William Stadiem, an employee of Madame Claude.
-He had a long-running affair with American actress Shirley MacLaine, whom he met in the 1960s.
+After Edwina's death in 1960, Mountbatten was involved in relationships with young women, according to his daughter Patricia, his secretary John Barratt, his valet Bill Evans, and William Stadiem, an employee of Madame Claude.
+He also had a long-running affair with American actress Shirley MacLaine, whom he met in the 1960s.